Acer crataegifolium: Description

 The Japanese name urikaede refers to the bark pattern resembling the skin of a melon, as also in the similar bark of Acer rufinerve (urihadakaede).
 The scientific name derives from the supposed resemblance of its leaves to those of hawthorns (Crataegus), though this is somewhat fanciful, only making sense if certain species of hawthorn are considered.

-Cultivation
+Cultivation and uses

 Though first introduced to England by Charles Maries of Veitch Nursery in 1879 it is a somewhat difficult maple to propagate, and rarely seen outside of sizable collections.
 Examples may be seen in Westonbirt Arboretum (Gloucestershire, England) and the Arnold Arboretum (Boston, USA).
 The rare cultivars 'Me uri no ofu' and 'Veitchii' both have striking white and pink variegation.